 Duration: one year full-time or part-time over two years.
 Modes of study explained.

-Watch staff and students talk about the course.
+Watch staff and students talk about the programme.

 - demonstrate an advanced knowledge of nutrition for global health at biological, social and policy levels